UMEP-dev/UMEP-Docs/docs/source/processor/Outdoor Thermal Comfort TreePlanter.rst

         - Gothenburg

 * Introduction
     -  The **TreePlanter** plugin is a model for optimization of tree arrangement to mitigate thermal heat stress with respect to radiant load represented by mean radiant temperature (T\ :sub:`mrt`).
-The optimization of tree arrangement is achieved by utilizing a metaheuristic hill-climbing algorithm that evaluates the combined shading effect of 1 to N trees and their corresponding mitigating decrease in T\ :sub:`mrt`.
+The optimization of tree arrangement is achieved by utilizing a metaheuristic hill climbing algorithm that evaluates the combined shading effect of 1 to N trees and their corresponding mitigating decrease in T\ :sub:`mrt`.
     -  The TreePlanter is only available via `UMEPforProcessing`.

 * Related Preprocessors and Processors